gcmorgado/sass4j/README.md

 sass4j
 ======

-A compiler developed in Java EE for the preprocessor Sass.
+A component developed for Java EE using the preprocessor Sass.